cponcej/awesome-tech/README.md

 # Awesome Tech
 A curated list of awesome IT projects and resources collected between 2014 and 2015.
+Inspired by the [awesome list](https://github.com/sindresorhus/awesome).

 - [Awesome Tech](/docs/index.md)
 - [Awesome Tech at readthedocs.org](http://awesome-tech.readthedocs.org)